Bart De Pauw

-Bart De Pauw (28 May 1968) is a Flemish TV host, comedian, actor and TV and film scriptwriter, known for humorous television series and shows on Belgian public television, like Buiten De Zone, Schalkse Ruiters, Het Geslacht De Pauw (a parody of reality TV), Willy's en Marjetten, De Mol, Quiz Me Quick and De Biker Boys.
+Bart De Pauw (28 May 1968) is a Flemish TV host, comedian, actor and TV and film scriptwriter, known for humorous television series and shows on Belgian public television, like the satirical sketch show Buiten De Zone, the humorous talk show Schalkse Ruiters, Het Geslacht De Pauw (a mockumentary parody of reality TV), the sketch show Willy's en Marjetten, the game show De Mol and the humorous series Quiz Me Quick and De Biker Boys.
 He is also the scriptwriter of the Belgian blockbuster film Loft (2008), the original Flemish version of the Hollywood remake The Loft (2014).

 Allegations of sexual intimidation

 Inspired by the Me Too movement, several women who worked with De Pauw on past productions filed complaints of sexual intimidation against him with Flemish public radio and television broadcasting service's ombudsman.
 Consequently, VRT decided to stop all collaboration with De Pauw and his production house as of 9 November 2017.
-After a widely mediatized trial in 2021, De Pauw was fount guilty of stalking (5 women) and 'digital harassment' (1 woman).
+After a widely mediatized trial in 2021, De Pauw was found guilty of stalking (5 women) and 'cyberharassment' (1 woman).
 The court handed down a six-month suspended sentence.